hmrc/individuals-employments-api/README.md

 ### Running tests

-Unit, integration and component tests can be run with the following:
+Run all the tests with coverage report:

-    sbt test it:test component:test
+    sbt clean compile coverage test it:test component:test coverageReport

 ### License